 Politicians do not realise just how fast the energy world is changing.
 Fossil fuels are genuinely in trouble: multiple coal mining corporation bankruptcies; coal power-stations cancelled; arctic drilling cancelled; oil exploration projects failing.
 Global emissions have finally peaked, and hopefully they will start falling next year.

 China is going all-out for renewables and rowing back from coal, in part because of its catastrophic air pollution, but also because cities like Shanghai are at sea-level, and extremely vulnerable.
 There has been a 30-fold increase in annual investment in clean energy in China in the last ten years.

 Finally, more and more people are taking action on climate change, and demanding action – from Keystone in the States to Preston in Lancashire, to climate demonstrations in New York and the Philippines; from the millions of people across the planet putting solar panels on rooves and their savings in green investments, to the phenomenal success of the global fossil fuel divestment movement in the last two years.

 We’re going to win – but only if we fight, and join with other struggles fighting for people’s interests ahead of the narrow interests of elites.

 The next four years is crunch time on climate.
 A wave of clean energy, climate urgency and people power is pummelling at the cliff of fossil fuel corporations’ hold over our political institutions.

 My money is on the surging wave, not the crumbling cliff.

 Simon Bullock is a researcher at Friends of the Earth.
 He Tweets @simonbullockLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.